JHiltbrand/TopTagSF/README.md

 ## Creating Combine Inputs and Data Cards

-The script `makeInputsAndCards.py` script reads simple TTrees from ROOT files (in this case created by the `MakeTopTagTree` analyzer) and performs TTree->Draw() commands to make histograms to be input to combine.
-The sidecar file `makeInputsAndCards.py` is used to customize what variable is histogrammed as well as any selections to apply during the draw.
+The `makeInputsAndCards.py` script reads simple TTrees from ROOT files (in this case created by the `MakeTopTagTree` analyzer) and performs TTree->Draw() commands to make histograms for input to combine.
+The sidecar file `makeInputsAndCards_aux.py` is used to customize what variable is histogrammed for which physics processes as well as any selections to apply during the draw.
 The options to this script are as follows:

 ```
 usage: %makeInputsAndCards [options] [-h] --inputDir INPUTDIR --outputDir